DBJDBJ/dbj_cli/dbj_main/README.md

 # dbj_cli

-## testing the ANSI console situation
+## testing the CLI solutions in the console situation